TideIllustrated - The 3-pointer: Three takeaways after Alabama's 78-52 win against Kentucky

 In the second half, Sears found his shooting touch scoring 13 of his 16 points on 4-of-10 shooting.
 During Alabama's 11-3 run to open up the second half, Sears scored eight points in the run which pushed the Crimson Tide's lead to 20 points.

-It's rare for Alabama to maintain a lead for an entire first half, but the No. 7 team in the country did just that against Kentucky.
+It's rare for Alabama to maintain a lead for an entire game, but the No. 7 team in the country did just that against Kentucky.

-While the offense got the Crimson Tide the lead, it was the defense that preserved it even with two scoring droughts that lasted more than three minutes apiece.
+While the offense got the Crimson Tide the lead in the first half, it was the defense that preserved it even with two scoring droughts that lasted more than three minutes apiece.
 The Wildcats shot just 29% from the floor while Alabama held Kentucky's top scorers in reigning national player of the year Oscar Tshiebwe and Cason Wallace scoreless through the first 20 minutes.

 As a result, the Wildcats relied on Sahvir Wheeler and Antonio Reeves who combined for 20 of the team's 27 points in the first half.